-The Ryzen 7 5800X3D is essentially AMD’s biggest experiment prior to AM5.
+The Ryzen 7 5800X3D processor is essentially AMD’s biggest experiment prior to AM5.
 The final CPU of the Zen 3 series is the very first commercial run of the company with its signature 3D V-Cache technology.
 This bumps the 32MB L3 cache of the original Ryzen 7 5800X to a whopping 96MB, in exchange for a slightly lower (negligible) core clock, and disabling standard overclocking options.
 This makes it one of the best gaming processors on the market.
 Therefore, we have created this guide on the best RAM for the Ryzen 7 5800X3D.

 As we all already know, cache, alongside memory speed, has been a very critical component of Ryzen’s success.
 The same is true with Ryzen 7 5800X3D, as optimal memory speeds with better timings could allow the CPU to further utilize its design specialty in fetching common processes.

 For the RAM sweet spot of the Ryzen 7 5800X3D processor, you should look to acquire a memory module kit(s) that has at least 16GB or 32GB capacity, with a preferred 3200Mhz or 3600Mhz frequency, and latency of at most CL18.
 You should of course consider opting for tighter timings (lower latency) of 16CL when buying a lowering clock frequency RAM kit such as 3200Mhz for the Ryzen 7 5800X3D CPU which is more ideal in terms of cost to performance.

 What to Look for When Buying RAM for the Ryzen 7 5800X3D